 Take the Long Journey with Content

-So the real question is: will the AmFam customer go through to the end of the funnel?
+But we can’t ignore the bottom line.
+Which begs the question: will the AmFam customer make it to the end of the funnel?
 Is this early-stage content really enough to complete the buyer’s journey?

 Ashley Mortimer believes yes.
 “We’re not only trying to get a lead.
 We’re trying to help somebody.
 We’re trying to provide them with the information that they need.
 If we’re there three times to help them, and they’re finally ready to make a purchase, they won’t need to consider anybody else.
 They’re going to consider us.”